izarlas/django-python-crash-course/README.md

 ### Getting Started

+- Setup virtual environment `pip install pipenv`
+- Access the virtual environment `pipenv shell`
+- Navigate to the directory `cd pollster`
 - Run the app locally with `python manage.py runserver`
 - Access the application at `http://127.0.0.1:8000/`
+- The admin dashboard is accessible at `http://127.0.0.1:8000/admin`

 ### API Endpoints